This is from some website, the Service Employees International Union website, California.

 Depends on the news story.

-Jonathan Martin at Politico was uh in a piece about Palin speculating about what she's going to be.
+Jonathan Martin at Politico was in a piece about Palin speculating about what she's going to be.

-Does she really want to be a Republican elected official, a politician, running for office, or does she want to be a political celebrity, like Rush Limbaugh?
+Does she really want to be a Republican elected official, a politician, running for office, or does she want to be a political celebrity like Rush Limbaugh?

 So it's a new characterization of me, political celebrity.

-So that's that's that's how Jonathan Martin said.
+So that's how Jonathan Martin said.

 That's what Palin's got to figure out.

-So let's go.
+So let's go last Thursday.

-Last Thursday, we have a montage here.
+We have a montage here.

-This uh took place on PMS NBC.
+This took place on PMSNBC.

 Well, we played this last week.